flow-hydraulics/flow-wallet-api/README.md

 For more: https://gorm.io/docs/connecting_to_the_database.html

+To learn more about database schema versioning and migrations, read [MIGRATIONS.md](MIGRATIONS.MD).

 ### Google KMS setup

 Note: In order to use Google KMS for remote key management you'll need a Google Cloud Platform account.